 Q: What is the licensing model for Jenkins Operations Center by CloudBees?

-A: Jenkins Operations Center by CloudBees has its own license, plus a license for all masters and executors it manages.
-It takes over license management for individual masters from this global pool.
+A: Jenkins Operations Center by CloudBees has its own license, plus a license for all controllers and executors it manages.
+It takes over license management for individual controllers from this global pool.

-Q: We have one user scenario of several Jenkins masters and each master needs to have the same Jenkins jobs.
+Q: We have one user scenario of several Jenkins controllers and each controller needs to have the same Jenkins jobs.
 Can we maintain all of those jobs from one location?

 A: There is no special provision for that in Jenkins Operations Center by CloudBees at this time, though we would consider this kind of feature for the future.